Thanhtu18/workshop-template/content/1-Worklog/1.11-Week11/_index.md

 * Practice building and managing relational databases using Amazon RDS
 * Explore database migration tools and scenarios with Lab 43
 * Build a simple data lake on AWS with S3, Glue, Athena, and QuickSight
 * Learn to create and work with Amazon DynamoDB, including backups and migration
-* Strengthen understanding of relational vs NoSQL databases and data analytics on AWS

 ### Tasks to be carried out this week:
 | Day | Task | Start Date | Completion Date | Reference Material |